isfett/php-analyzer/docs/MostUsedConditions.md

 This command is inspired by Kent Beck's Medium-Articel [Conditions Are Power-Law Distributed: An Example](https://medium.com/@kentbeck_7670/conditions-are-power-law-distributed-an-example-61fa4e0d3500).

+## Story
+I wanted to inspect the conditions in our project, checking for magic numbers and magic strings, maybe inconsistency of equal (`==`) and identical (`===`) and different types (for example `!$user` instead of `null === $user`)

 By trying to get all if's in different projects my command ended up like `grep -R --include='*.php' --exclude-dir=vendor --exclude-dir=.idea 'if' . | perl -nle 'print $2 if /. (else)*?\s?if\s?\((.*)\)(.*){/,' | sort | uniq -c | sort -rn | sed --expression="s/ [0-9]\+ /&;/g" > ~/conditions.csv`.
 I realized that just looking for if's and elseif's is not everything I'm interested in, so I wrote an PHP-Implementation which gives you much more control.

+By writing this command I found out that I don't want to check the original conditions on some time.
+I wanted to know each part in an isset itself, later I wanted to split `&&` conditions.
+While adding more and more post-processors and checking the conditions I decided to remove some parts, like casts or assignments.
+And here we are now.

 <img src="./images/MostUsedConditions/demo.gif">